eonx-com/standards/readme.md

     bash vendor/bin/es

 Any php files in the `app/`, `src/` or `tests/` directories of your application or library will be checked by default.
+If change detection is used a partial scan will be performed where possible.

+### Forcing a full scan

+You may want to run a full scan while using change detection.
+You can pass the `-f` flag to force a full scan.

+    bash vendor/bin/es -f

 ## Configuration